brown wooden bench under green tree during daytime

 What You Need to Do As An HOA

-If you operate an HOA in the state, you’ll need to hire an HOA election inspector in California to oversee your elections process.
-The voting can be done through mail, email or in-person depending on how large the community is.
-Since this is now law in California, you will need to abide by all components of the law.
+If you operate an HOA in the state, you’ll need to hire an HOA election inspector in California to oversee your election process.
+Voting can be done by mail, email, or in person, depending on the size of the community.
+Since this is now the law in California, you will need to comply with all its requirements.

 Leave a Reply